ValBoschP/FollowBack-Checker/README.md

 # FollowBack Checker – Instagram Unfollowers Extension

-> Find out who doesn’t follow you back on Instagram.
+> Find out who doesn't follow you back on Instagram.
 No apps.
 No login.
 No passwords.

 ---

 ## What is it?

 **FollowBack Checker** is an extension that helps you:
-- Identify which users you follow that don’t follow you back.
+- Identify which users you follow that don't follow you back.
 - Run the analysis directly from your Instagram profile.
 - Export the list as a `.json` or `.txt` file — all from your browser.